-The subsidiary Support Services AS, located in Tallinn, Estonia, has been providing insurance policy handling services to If P&C Insurance AS partners such as Luminor Bank AS, Coop Pank AS and Coop Liising AS.
+The subsidiary Support Services AS, located in Tallinn, Estonia, has been providing insurance policy handling services to If P&C Insurance AS partner Luminor Bank AS.

 Parent company and other group companies

 If P&C Insurance Holding Ltd is located in Stockholm, Sweden and is the parent company of If Group.
 It is a holding company and owns and administers the shares of If Group companies.
 The holding company owns the Swedish If P&C Insurance Ltd (publ) and life insurance provider If Livförsäkring AB and the Estonian company If P&C Insurance AS.
 If's operations in Denmark, Norway, Latvia, Estonia and Finland are conducted via branches.
 In addition to the Nordic branches, If P&C Insurance Ltd (publ) has established branches in Germany, France, the Netherlands and the United Kingdom.